RavKookTorah.org

 What does this blessing mean?
 Why should Yefeth live in Shem's tents?

 The Sages noted that Yefeth was the ancestor of ancient Greece.
-As such, Yefeth's blessing relates to the special accomplishments of Greek culture, especially in the realm of the arts and aesthetics.
-Thus the Talmud explains in Megillah 9b: "May the beauty of Yefeth reside in the tents of Shem.
+As such, Yefeth’s blessing relates to the special accomplishments of the Greeks, especially in the realm of the arts and aesthetics (the name 'Yefeth' is related to the Hebrew word yofi, meaning ‘beauty').
+As the Talmud states in Megillah 9b: “May the beauty of Yefeth reside in the tents of Shem.

-The blessing links together Yefeth and Shem through the national cultures of their descendants, Greece and Israel.
-Yet, the relationship between these two nations was never simple.
+The blessing links Yefeth and Shem together through the cultures of their descendants, Greece and Israel.
+Yet the relationship between these two nations was never simple.
 We know from the story of Chanukah that these two civilizations clashed violently during the Second Temple period.
-How then should the beauty of Greek culture reside in the tents of Israel?
+How then can the beauty of Greek culture reside harmoniously in the tents of Israel?

 Studying Greek Wisdom